Medical Device Stability Testing

 This method is used for identifying weak links to a product.
-The impact of high and low temperature and the vibration is determined to precipitate failure modes faster than normal testing approaches.
+The impact of high and low temperature and vibration is determined to precipitate failure modes faster than normal testing approaches.

 It is not a pass/fail test and it requires root cause analysis and corrective action to achieve optimum value from testing.
 It creates the ability to learn more about the design and material limitations of the product and provides opportunities for continuous improvement of the design before marketing the product.

-A HALT testing program includes 5 individual tests such as High-temperature step stress, Low-temperature step stress, Vibration step stress, Rapid thermal cycling, Combined Environment.
+A HALT testing program includes 5 individual tests as High-temperature step stress, Low-temperature step stress, Vibration step stress, Rapid thermal cycling, Combined Environment.

 Type of Stability Testing

 Shelf life is estimated using two types of stability studies: